-Then one day, a call came in from the Columbian military, a customer using SEI’s bladder and pumping systems.
+Then one day, a call came in from the Colombian military, a customer using SEI’s bladder and pumping systems.
 The military was trying to solve its logistical problems with ground deliveries of fuel – their trucks were being hijacked or stolen.

-“They took the smallest bladder tank we made – which is 5,000 gallons – put it in a DC-3 and asked us to come down to Columbia to show us what they did,” explained Reichard.
+“They took the smallest bladder tank we made – which is 5,000 gallons – put it in a DC-3 and asked us to come down to Colombia to show us what they did,” explained Reichard.

 “The idea worked, and they had strapping systems to try and hold the thing down.
 But it was moving around, the straps were abrading, and it was leaking fuel in the aircraft.

 “I was sitting there thinking, ‘This looks so dangerous,’ and they asked, ‘Well, can you make it safer for us?'”